Facebook or Google for Your Physical Therapy Clinic? Which is Better?

 With Google Ads we’ve got the opportunity to put adverts for our clinic in Google searches and appear on page 1 right at the top above all other clinics in town.

 So if we can match the solution we offer with the problem our perfect patients are typing in, (example: a free Back Pain guide for the search, “back pain help San Diego”), we’re likely to be onto a winner.

 People with problems like excruciating back pain that literally keeps them up at night, want to fix it fast, and will do anything to get rid of the pain so they can return to everyday life – which is essentially why I’ve been happy to give Google so much of my money because people that want my help, can find me in an instant!

-And being no.1 with one of the most successful companies in the world adds authority in the eyes of prospective patients.
+And being #1 with one of the most successful companies in the world adds authority in the eyes of prospective patients.

-You still have to put in the work to get them over the line and into your clinic, and get your marketing message right, but if you’ve set up your ads and targeting up correctly, you’ll be getting in front of people who already know they need your help – making the nurturing process easier.
+You still have to put in the work to get them into your clinic, but if you’ve set up your ads and targeting up correctly, you’ll be getting in front of people who already know they need your help – making the nurturing process easier.

 So how about Facebook?
 Like I said above, Facebook is a different kettle of fish altogether.

 People don’t login in to Facebook to solve a problem and find quick relief for the back pain that’s stopping them from living independently.

 No, they are there to ‘check-out’, watch funny videos, chat with friends and see how many people have hit ‘like’ on their latest selfie.
 So we need to approach advertising our services on Facebook differently.